Letter 829: The horses of Tros, the horses of Achilles, even winged Pegasus himself — all mean less to me, Dionysius, than the...

 To Dionysius.
 (363)

-They say you also praised the governor with consummate skill, and I believe it — your letter is proof enough.
-Moreover, word has it that you defeated your opponents in court with the very eloquence you acquired during the time they were wronging you.
+They say that you praised the governor too, with every art, and I believe it - the letter bears witness to it.
+And indeed there is a report that you also prevailed over your adversaries by means of those arguments which you acquired during the time in which they were wronging you.

-So you have recovered your land and everything else they seized.
-And I have gained glory from the fact that you won back what was yours by your own efforts.
-If you wish to keep the horse, mount up and ride.
-But if you cannot help but send it to me, I shall accept it gladly — because you sent it as a victor.
+You, then, recovered your land and whatever else they had carried off; and to me has come glory, in that you again hold what is your own through your own efforts.
+So then, if you should wish to keep the horse, mount and ride it; but if you should not be able to refrain from sending the horse to me, I shall receive it gladly - because you have sent it as a victor.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.